 Whistler is something of a gleaming jewel in the Canadian winter crown.
 Luring thousands of snow-worshippers each year from across the world, the famous winter season is upon us once again.
-Running from November 22nd through May 2019, skiers and snowboarders will pound the slopes, apres-ski in style, and embrace everything that’s great about British Columbia in winter.
+Running from late November through May 2020, skiers and snowboarders will pound the slopes, apres-ski in style, and embrace everything that’s great about British Columbia in winter.

-Ahead of the winter 18/19 season, we check out what’s new and trending in Whistler this winter.
+Ahead of the winter 19/20 season, we check out what’s new and trending in Whistler this winter in this guide to Whistler

 Axe throwing is the new apres-ski